 Click Here for the Best Price10.
 Negotiating the Nonnegotiable by Daniel Shapiro

-By reading Negotiating the Nonnegotiable, you’ll learn how to approach tricky topics, work through emotional pain, and reconfigure your relationships.
-By shifting your perspective and confronting pain, you’ll resolve conflict and improve relationships throughout your life.
+Negotiating the Nonnegotiable teaches you to navigate sensitive topics, process emotional wounds, and restructure relationships.
+By shifting your perspective and addressing pain constructively, you’ll resolve conflicts while strengthening relationships throughout your life.

 Click Here for the Best Price11.
 Getting More by Stuart Diamond

-Whether we realize it or not, we are always negotiating.
-In Getting More, Stuart Diamond teaches the reader how to get more out of every situation.
-Although we negotiate at work and with our friends, most of us don’t have the necessary skills to push for what we want.
-Luckily, this best-seller is a comprehensive introduction to negotiation that teaches you how to demand better outcomes.
+Whether we recognize it or not, negotiation is a constant part of life.
+Stuart Diamond’s Getting More teaches readers how to extract maximum value from every situation.
+While we negotiate at work and with friends, most lack the essential skills to advocate effectively for their interests.
+Fortunately, this bestseller provides a comprehensive negotiation foundation that empowers you to demand superior outcomes.

 Click Here for the Best Price12.
 Getting to Yes by Roger Fisher and William Ury

-Getting to Yes is a book on how to negotiate an agreement without having to give more.
-Fisher and Ury, both members of the Harvard Negotiation Project, go deep into the four most important principles of negotiation.
-These principles include separating people from the problem, focusing on interests rather than positions, generating opinions before settling, and insisting that the conclusion be based solely on objective criteria.
+Getting to Yes demonstrates how to negotiate agreements without making excessive concessions.
+Fisher and Ury, both Harvard Negotiation Project members, explore the four fundamental principles of effective negotiation: separating people from problems, focusing on interests rather than positions, generating multiple options before deciding, and ensuring conclusions rest on objective criteria.

 Click Here for the Best PriceBecoming A Better Negotiator